WESTERN POLITICAL SCIENCE ASSOCIATION

 jnovkov@albany.edu

-This section invites paper proposals in all areas of public policy studies, including but not limited to: theory-based research on the processes of policy making and change, and public engagement in those processes; and practically oriented policy analyses and program evaluations.
-In all cases, authors are encouraged to incorporate empirical, theoretical, and normative concerns in their papers.
-Keeping with the conference theme, papers addressing recent and future policy issues, and those incorporating interdisciplinary or multidisciplinary perspectives and methods are strongly encouraged.
+This section invites paper proposals in all areas of public policy studies, including but not limited to: theory-based research on the processes of policy making and change, and public engagement in those processes; broad understandings of policy, policy history, and critical policy analysis; and practically oriented policy analyses and program evaluations.
+We encourage authors to incorporate empirical, theoretical, and critical and/or normative concerns in their papers.
+Keeping with the conference theme, papers addressing urgent policy concerns with political implications, and those incorporating interdisciplinary or multidisciplinary perspectives and methods are strongly encouraged.
 All policy issues will be considered, as will all levels of policy making from the local to the international arena.
+Full panel proposals will be considered, and preference will be given to those that incorporate a diverse range of scholars at different career stages.

 zga1@stmarys-ca.edu